-A thoracic aortic aneurysm is an aneurysm in the part of the aorta in the chest, situated above the diaphragm, a muscle that helps you breathe.
+A thoracic aortic aneurysm is an aneurysm in the part of the aorta in the chest that is situated above the diaphragm, a muscle that helps you breathe.
 Approximately 25 percent of aortic aneurysms are thoracic, the rest are in the abdomen.
 Thoracic aortic aneurysms are serious.
 They can rupture and lead to severe internal bleeding and result in death.

 These do not always cause symptoms, even when they're large.
 Only half of all people who have thoracic aortic aneurysms notice any symptoms.
 Aneurysms can appear in any of three sections of the thoracic aorta: